bytescale/bytescale-upload-widget/README.md

     container: "body",           // "body" by default.
     layout: "modal",             // "modal" by default. "inline" also supported.
     locale: myCustomLocale,      // EN_US by default.
 (See "Localization" section below.)
+    maxFileCount: 5,             // Unlimited by default (or 1 if multi: false).
     maxFileSizeBytes: 1024 ** 2, // Unlimited by default.
     mimeTypes: ["image/jpeg"],   // Unrestricted by default.
     multi: false,                // False by default.